 Glenn: In terms of browser compatibility, this runs on all modern browsers–and I say modern browsers meaning Evergreen, Chrome, Microsoft, Edge Chromium edition, Safari, Android, iOS, and Firefox.
 So as long as you’re not targeting Internet Explorer and older browser versions you’re good.
 I believe even the prior Edge version that wasn’t running on the Chrome engine would also support this.

 So as long as you’re targeting a modern browser environment, you’re okay on compatibility and it works across platforms.
 You can also host it because it’s .NET Core, you can actually on the server-side host it both Windows and Linux as well.

-Q: Can blazer be using an existing Razor .NET Core app?
-A goal being to start using it without rewriting the entire UI.
+Q: Can Blazor use an existing Razor .NET Core app?
+The goal being to start using it without rewriting the entire UI.